Skip to main content

 seaweedfs8333S3-compatible object storage for file uploads

-gotenberg4000Headless Chrome service for PDF generation
+printer4000Headless Chromium service for PDF and screenshot generation

 app3000The main Reactive Resume application